12oLL/Labz/README.md

 # Labz
 This repo is my CyberSecurity playground documented.
-It contains hands-on labs in both BlueTeam and RedTeam.
+It contains hands-on labs in both Defense and Attack.
+It also contains general knowledge about cybersecurity.
 The labs performed are from various platforms such as Tryhackme, HackTheBox, LetsDefend and other sources that will be mentioned in each lab.

 ## Skills Covered